London Bridge: Old London Bridge (1209–1831)

 An engraving by Claes Visscher showing Old London Bridge in 1616, with what is now Southwark Cathedral in the foreground.
 The spiked heads of executed criminals can be seen above the Southwark gatehouse.

-After the murder of his former friend and later opponent Thomas Becket, Archbishop of Canterbury, the penitent King Henry II commissioned a new stone bridge in place of the old, with a chapel at its centre dedicated to Becket as martyr.
+After the murder of his former friend and later opponent Thomas Becket, Archbishop of Canterbury, the penitent Henry II commissioned a new stone bridge in place of the old, with a chapel at its centre dedicated to Becket as martyr.
 The archbishop had been a native Londoner, born at Cheapside, and a popular figure.
 The Chapel of St Thomas on the Bridge became the official start of pilgrimage to his Canterbury shrine; it was grander than some town parish churches, and had an additional river-level entrance for fishermen and ferrymen.
 Building work began in 1176, supervised by Peter of Colechurch.
 The costs would have been enormous; Henry's attempt to meet them with taxes on wool and sheepskins probably gave rise to a later legend that London Bridge was built on wool packs.

 In 1202, before Colechurch's death, Isembert, a French monk who was renowned as a bridge builder, was appointed by King John to complete the project.
 Construction was not finished until 1209.
 There were houses on the bridge from the start; this was a normal way of paying for the maintenance of a bridge, though in this case it had to be supplemented by other rents and by tolls.
 From 1282 two Bridge wardens headed an organisation known as Bridge House, appointed to maintain the bridge fabric.
 Neglect of this duty was blamed for two known collapses of the bridge, one in 1281 (involving five arches) and one in 1437 (involving two arches).
 In 1212, perhaps the greatest of the early fires of London broke out, spreading as far as the chapel and trapping many people.